avaframe/AvaFrame/docs/moduleCom7Regional.rst

 Settings are controlled through ``splitInputsCfg.ini``, in which the ``bufferSize`` for the group extent is defined (which is used for DEM, RES, and ENT clipping into smaller chunks).
 By default, this value is set to 2500 m.
 For each group, a bounding box is created from the maximum x-y extent of all release features in the group.
 The value for ``bufferSize`` is then added to each direction (+x, -x, +y, -y).
-This buffer may be adjusted according to the expected maximum runout length of your avalanches - a larger value will ensure that no simulation will exit its domain, while a larger value will result in smaller output file sizes.
+This buffer may be adjusted according to the expected maximum runout length of your avalanches - a larger value will ensure that no simulation will exit its domain, but with the drawback of producing larger output files.

-Procedure
+Algorithm
 ---------
 The ``splitInputsMain`` function, which is called in ``runScripts/runSplitInputs.py``, performs the following steps: